forta-network/docs/docs/scanner-quickstart.md

 ## Register Scan Node

-Please contact the Forta team and provide your node and once approved we will add your node to the Forta network.
+Please contact the Forta team and provide your node address.
+Once approved, we will add your node to the Forta network.

 !!! important "Early Decentralization Phase"
     At this phase, only Forta-approved nodes are allowed onto the network.
 In later phases, Forta will introduce economic security measures that will allow permissionless scan nodes.